Experiences & Case Studies - Safe and Sound Protocol

 • Dissociation and flat affect in certain areas of life

-Key factor: The first attempt with 30 seconds at normal volume led to intense anxiety and dysregulation.
-Only after reducing the volume to 2 did Stefan achieve a relaxation effect.
-Adjusting the volume was the “game changer” for him.”
+Key factor: The first attempt, with the volume set to 30 seconds at normal levels, led to intense anxiety and dysregulation.
+It wasn’t until he lowered the volume to 2 that Stefan experienced a relaxing effect.
+Adjusting the volume was a “game changer” for him.”

 Treatment course - 4-month iteration

-Over a four-month period, Stefan built up from 30 seconds to 5 minutes per session on volume 2, with one rest day per session.
+Over a four-month period, Stefan gradually increased his workout duration from 30 seconds to 5 minutes per session at volume 2, with one rest day per session.
 Characteristics of the progression:

 • Almost every session: feeling of inner peace and security afterwards

-• Regular physical tremors - referred to as forms of energy release
+• Regular physical tremors — interpreted as forms of energy release

-• Intense dreams - referred to as active trauma processing
+• Intense dreams — interpreted as active trauma processing

 • Gradual improvement in sleep quality and duration